93jy/quartz/content/notes/B_So Good They Can't Ignore You.md

 ---
-title: "B_So Good They Can't Ignore You"
+title: "So Good They Can't Ignore You"
 alias: ["So Good They Can't Ignore You"]
 tags:
 - Book